 Of important note, Kualapuu - Maunaloa is also a town of artists.
 Kualapuu - Maunaloa has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Kualapuu - Maunaloa’s character.

-Telecommuters are a relatively large percentage of the workforce: 15.44% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Kualapuu - Maunaloa telecommute to their jobs.
+Overall, about 15.44% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Kualapuu - Maunaloa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The percentage of people in Kualapuu - Maunaloa who are college-educated is somewhat higher than the average US community of 21.84%: 27.94% of adults in Kualapuu - Maunaloa have at least a bachelor's degree.
+The overall education level of Kualapuu - Maunaloa is somewhat higher than in the average US city of 21.84%: 27.94% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Kualapuu - Maunaloa in 2022 was $26,556, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,224 for a family of four.
 However, Kualapuu - Maunaloa contains both very wealthy and poor people as well.